Accountant’s USA Crypto Tax Guide

-Koinly lets you track realized and unrealized gains and losses all from one spot, supports a range of accounting methods including FIFO, LIFO and HIFO and generates IRS compliant tax reports, ready for the April 15 deadline.
+Koinly lets you track realized and unrealized gains and losses all from one spot, supports a range of accounting methods including FIFO, LIFO, and HIFO, and generates IRS-compliant tax reports, ready for the April 15 filing deadline.

 How to calculate and report clients’ crypto taxes

-In general, there’s five steps to calculating and reporting crypto taxes with the IRS:
+In general, there are five steps to calculating and reporting crypto taxes with the IRS:

-- Individual Income Tax Return Form 1040.
-Form 1040 is the standard individual Income Tax Return form which all taxpayers must file.
+Individual Income Tax Return Form 1040.
+Form 1040 is the standard individual Income Tax Return form that all taxpayers must file.

-- Schedule D and Form 8949.
-Each individual disposal of a crypto asset must be reported on Form 8949, and net capital gains and losses from Form 8949 reported on the Schedule D.
+Schedule D and Form 8949.
+Each individual disposal of a crypto asset must be reported on Form 8949, and net capital gains and losses from Form 8949 are reported on Schedule D.